Registration number 3582

 History

 MAIMONDE was built in 1937 by Saunders Roe in Cowes on the Isle of Wight.
 Although the company is better known these days for its flying boats and the invention and development of the hovercraft, Saunders Roe has a distinguished pre-war boatbuilding history.
-As well as river launches, lifeboats and speedboats (including record-breaking Miss America II and Donald Campbell’s Bluebird), Saunders Roe built more than 70 motor yachts ranging from 30ft to over 100ft in length.
+As well as river launches, lifeboats and speedboats (including record-breaking Miss America II and Malcolm Campbell’s Bluebird), Saunders Roe built more than 70 motor yachts ranging from 30ft to over 100ft in length.

 She is a 45ft Medina Class motor yacht, of which 8 were built between 1935 and 1939.
 Her first owner was Mr Raymond Gough of Birmingham.
 She has a teak hull, deck and superstructure and is built on oak and rock elm timbers, beams and keel.
-The extensive use of teak is no doubt why 5 of the 8 built are still afloat today after 80-85 years.
+The extensive use of teak is no doubt why 5 of the 8 built are still afloat today after 80-88 years.
 Sister ships are Gralian, Magyar, Vagabond, Lady Christabel, Gay Princess and Kelvinia.
-The original specification for the Medina class yachts lists limed Austrian oak and pine for the interior fit out; however, little of MAIMONDE’s internal detail remains.
+The original specification for the Medina class yachts lists limed Austrian oak and pine for the interior fit out; however, little of MAIMONDE’s original interior remains.

 It appears that Mr Gough retained ownership of MAIMONDE after the war as her British Register, or “Blue Book”, shows ownership first changed in 1948.
 She then passed through a series of owners (to date, she has had only 12) and was renamed Norbar in 1959, returning to her original name in, it is thought, 1963 when ownership changed again.